Rhaelston/dtmoney/README.md

-Primeiro projeto do curso ignite da Rocketseat
-Esse projeto foi desenvolvido utilizando:
+First project of the ignite course Rocketseat
+This project was build using:

 • Typescript
 • ReactJS
+• Styled-Components